-Join Joe Marini for an in-depth discussion in this video Using file system shell methods, part of Up and Running with Python.
+Join Joe Marini for an in-depth discussion in this video Using file system shell methods, part of Learning Python.

 Python provides a set of utilities for manipulating files using the Operating System's shell utilities.
 And that's what we're going to look at in this example.
 So here in my example snippets file I scroll down to the shell section.
 And let's start by opening up shell_start.py.
 So from the snippets, let's copy and paste these three lines right here.
 And we'll paste them at the top.
 And, let's start off doing something pretty simple.
 Let's make a duplicate of an existing file.

 Okay.
 So let's copy these lines to begin with and paste them into the main.
 Okay.
 Now this example depends on text_file.txt existing, and you can see I've got it over here in my list. if it's not there for you it's probably because you didn't do one of the previous exercise.
 So you should go do one of the previous exercises to make sure that this file exists right here.
 All right, so what we're going to do is use the path module's exists function to make sure the file exists.

 And then assuming that it exists, and you can see that it does, we're going to get the path to that file and store it in the source variable right here.
 So once I've done that I'm going to get the separated path and file name.
 So, here I'm going to use the split function on the source variable to get back the separated path from the file name.
 So, let's just run that and see what we have so far.